tomykaira/rspec-parameterized/UPGRADING.md

 For v0.x users, there is basically no need to do anything other than `bundle update`.

-If you are not using `RSpec::Parameterized::TableSyntax`, you can write `rspec-parameterized-core` instead of `rspec-parameterized` in your `Gemfile` to reduce the dependency.
+If you are not using `RSpec::Parameterized::TableSyntax`, you can write `rspec-parameterized-core` instead of `rspec-parameterized` in your `Gemfile` to reduce the dependency. (`rspec-parameterized-table_syntax` includes dependency on native extension...)

 e.g.